OpenVPN/openvpn3-linux/docs/man/openvpn3-session-auth.1.rst

 DESCRIPTION
 ===========
 This command allows a user to see all on-going authentication events and pick up stalled ones to complete them.
+When running this command without any arguments unresolved authentications are listed.

 OPTIONS
 =======

+-h, --help
--h, --help      Print  usage and help details to the terminal
+        Print  usage and help details to the terminal

+--auth-req ID
+        Continue the authentication process for the given auth request ID.

 SEE ALSO